ipublikuj-archive/flash-messages/docs/en/translators.md

 If you are using translator, then you can pass untranslated strings into this extensions, and it will automatically translate them into right phrase.

-> NOTE: This extension have native support of [Kdyby/Translation](https://github.com/Kdyby/Translation)
+> NOTE: We suggest use [Contributte/Translation](https://github.com/contributte/translation)

 For translations, there are additional parameters, because you may need to change phrase according to count or replace some parameters.